Passover Is a Great Time to Talk With Teens About Israel

 - What would you suggest to the Reform Movement in Israel to help overcome some of its other challenges?
 How should our core Reform Jewish values inform policy regarding the Palestinian community, both in Israel and in the West Bank and Gaza?
 Or regarding issues of inclusion?

-Engagement with Israel is a key component of the Reform Jewish movement.
-We encourage youth and teens to learn about Israel, debate and discuss its politics and culture, and ultimately to travel there.
-From science exploration to social justice work and from an adventure trip to a fully-accredited American high school semester abroad, Reform Jewish teens have many options to choose from when it comes to discovering Israel.
+Engagement with Israel is a key component of the Reform Jewish Movement.
+We encourage youth and teens to learn about Israel, discuss its politics and culture, and ultimately to travel there.
+From trips with camp friends to specialty trips for those interested in science, sports, social justice or Hebrew immersion to a fully-accredited American high school semester abroad, Reform Jewish teens have many options to choose from when it comes to discovering Israel.

 Whatever that call to spend next year in Israel means to your family, it is an opportunity to further engage young people in developing a personal connection to Israel.
 Perhaps also it is a chance to help them find a way to do more than just read about it or watch videos online, but to make a journey that could be the foundation for lifetime engagement.